wp-plugins/readable-names/readme.txt

 === Readable Names ===
 Contributors: Doktor Bro
-Tags: comments, discussion, grammar, language, readability, spam Requires at least: 3.0
+Tags: comments, discussion, grammar, language, readability, spam, Finnish, German, Hebrew, Icelandic, Persian, Russian Requires at least: 3.0
 Tested up to: 3.0.1
-Stable tag: 0.7
+Stable tag: 0.8

 The plugin forces commenters to write their names in the language that your blog uses.